 - Your injury occurred outside of work

-If you are suffering from an occupational disease, you must provide your employer a notice within 30 days of your diagnosis and how it is related to your job.
+If you are suffering from an occupational disease, you must provide your employer notice within 30 days of your diagnosis and how it is related to your job.

 How to Notify Your Employer